anaseto/goal/docs/FAQ.md

 Even though the type builtin `@` returns `"n"` for all numbers, Goal has both 64-bit integer and floating point numbers.
-Builtins convert from one to another as needed, so most applications do not have to care about this.
+Builtins convert from one to another when possible, so most applications do not have to care about this.

 From integer to float, this means that big integers might be approximated after a conversion.
 From float to integer, if the float is too big to be represented